ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 RO-Crates that have been assigned a _persistent identifier_ (e.g. a DOI) SHOULD indicate this using [identifier] on the root data entity using the approach set out in the [Science On Schema.org guides], that is through a `PropertyValue`.

-It is RECOMMENDED that resolving the identifier programmatically return the _RO-Crate Metadata Document_ or an archive (e.g. ZIP) that contain the _RO-Crate Metadata File_, using [content negotiation](profiles.md#how-to-retrieve-a-profile-crate) and/or [Signposting].
-With an RO-Crate identifier that is persistant and resolvable in this way from a URI, the root data entity SHOULD indicate this using the `cite-as` property according to [RFC8574].
-Likewise, an HTTP/HTTPS server of the resolved RO-Crate Metadata Document or archive (possibly after redirection) SHOULD indicate that persistent identifier in its [Signposting] headers using `Link rel="cite-as"`.

 {: note}
 > Earlier RO-Crate 1.1 and earlier recommended `identifier` to be plain string URIs.
 Clients SHOULD be permissive of an RO-Crate `identifier` being a string (which MAY be a URI), or a `@id` reference, which SHOULD be represented as an `PropertyValue` entity which MUST have a human readable `value`, and SHOULD have a `url` if the identifier is Web-resolvable.
+A citable representation of this persistent identifier MAY be given as a `description` of the `PropertyValue`, but as there are more than 10.000 known [citation styles], no attempt should be made to parse this string.

+#### Resolvable persistent identifiers

+It is RECOMMENDED that resolving the `identifier` programmatically return the _RO-Crate Metadata Document_ or an archive (e.g. ZIP) that contain the _RO-Crate Metadata File_, using [content negotiation](profiles.md#how-to-retrieve-a-profile-crate) and/or [Signposting].
+With an RO-Crate identifier that is persistant and resolvable in this way from a URI, the root data entity SHOULD indicate this using the `cite-as` property according to [RFC8574].
+Likewise, an HTTP/HTTPS server of the resolved RO-Crate Metadata Document or archive (possibly after redirection) SHOULD indicate that persistent identifier in its [Signposting] headers using `Link rel="cite-as"`.

+{: tip}
+> The above `cite-as` MAY go to a repository landing page, and MAY require authentication, but MUST ultimately have the RO-Crate as a downloadable item, which SHOULD be programmatically accessible through content negotiation or [Signposting] (`Link rel="describedby"` for a _RO-Crate Metadata Document_, or `Link rel="item"` for an archive).
+To rather associate a textual scholarly citation for a crate (e.g. journal article), indicate instead a [publication via `citation` property](contextual-entities.md#publications-via-citation-property).

 ## Minimal example of RO-Crate